DMedina559/minecraft/scripts/README.md

 bedrock-server-manager <command>
 ```

-### Disclaimer:

-This script has only been tested on the following linux distros:
+### Tested on these systems:
 - Debian 12 (bookworm)
 - Ubuntu 24.04
-- Windows 11 (wsl-2)
+- Windows 11 24H2
-  - Ubuntu 24.04
+- WSL2

+### Platform Differences:
+- Windows suppport has the following limitations such as:
+ - No send-command support
+ - No attach to console support
+ - Doesn't auto restart if crashed

+If any of the above limitatoins are a roadblock for you, you might want to look into Windows Subsystem Linux (wsl)

 ## Moneyz Economy Function Creator